PySimpleSQL/pysimplesql/README.md

 pip3 install pysimplesql
 ```

-**pysimplesql** is now in active development and constantly changing.
+**pysimplesql** is in active development and constantly changing.
 When an update is available, a message similar to
 the following will be displayed in the output of the program:

 ```***** pysimplesql update to v0.0.5 available!
 Just run pip3 install pysimplesql --upgrade *****```